graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

   * - ``--dump_text_reports_to_stdio``
     - If profiling is enabled, then a text summary of the profile will be dumped to standard output, in addition to the normal report processing.
+      DEPRECATED: Use the PopVision Graph Analyser to manually inspect profiles.
   * - :samp:`--executable_cache_path={path}`
     - Enables the Poplar executable cache.
       See :ref:`caching_executables`.